pyranges/pyranges_1.x/docs/pyranges_objects.rst

 PyRanges objects
 ----------------

-The main object in pyranges is the PyRanges object.
+The main object in pyranges1 is the PyRanges object.
 It is a pandas DataFrame with additional methods for genomic operations.

-.. autoclass:: pyranges.PyRanges
+.. autoclass:: pyranges1.PyRanges
    :members: